 Lincoln doesn’t boast about being a performance-driven brand.
 The company’s focus is more on comfort and prestige.

-For that reason, you aren’t going to find a multitude of high-powered engines that blow your mind.
+For that reason, you aren’t going to find a lot of high-powered engines that blow your mind.
 Instead, you will enjoy a refined, quiet drive with an engine that gets the job done.

 In the general scheme of car ownership, the Lincoln lineup isn’t considered affordable.
 The models will cost more than the comparable Ford brand.